-From Eve to Christ to us, the temptation is a universal problem.
+From Eve to Jesus Christ to us, the temptation is a universal problem.
 It is an issue common to every man (1 Corinthians 10:13.)
 Basically, temptation falls into the three categories of the lust of the flesh, the lust of the eye, and the pride of life, (1 John 2:150 Both Eve and Jesus were exposed to all three temptations at once.
-But, the temptation is not to sin!
+But, the temptation is not sinning itself!
 It is the avenue to sin.
 You can win the battle over temptation by following several simple rules.
 Today’s message is about those rules.
+[A sermon by Dr. Arnold Lastinger.
+Used with permission]

 1. Use the Power of the Word of God